krishikajain28/Giggles/README.md

-# 📱 ZenJob India – Gig App for Students
+# 📱 Giggles – Gig App for Students

 A modern, scalable platform connecting college students in India with short-term, verified gig jobs.
 Inspired by ZenJob (Germany), built with love for India’s student workforce.